Animation Workshop Leader (Ref: FA2-19)

-Create is currently seeking to expand its pool of freelance professional artists and currently has vacancies for Costume Designer.
+Create is currently seeking to expand its pool of freelance professional artists and currently has vacancies for Animation workshop leader.
 If you are highly experienced and combine a professional artistic practice with work in the community, we would be interested in hearing from you.
 See below to apply for a position within Create’s artist pool.

 Create is the UK’s leading charity empowering lives through the creative arts.
 All Create’s artists are highly experienced, professional practising artists who work on a freelance basis for Create once they have been appointed to the charity’s pool via Create’s rigorous recruitment process.
 Part of the recruitment process is for Create to observe successful artists leading a workshop in a community setting.
 Please only apply if you have a workshop coming up in London in the near future or are able to organise one for Create to attend.
 The most appropriate artist(s) will be recruited for each project.